Posted October 29th, 2014 by Alexis O'Connell

-There’s a million ways to measure how much you’re winning at life.
+There are a million ways to measure how much you’re winning at life.
 Getting a raise?
-Certainly one of them.
+Well, that's certainly one of them.

 After you’ve toasted your accomplishment, reward yourself with the gift of long-term financial security by mapping out a plan for your new income.
-Investing your raise in your financial future ensures that you’ll get the most out of your money.
-And since the dough is new to you, it will be easier to set aside now.
+Investing your raise in your financial future ensures that you will get the most out of your money.
+Since the dough is new to you, it will be easier to set aside now than it will be later.
+Here's how to take action now.

 1. Reassess Your Financial Situation

-When a big change takes place, it can help to take a step back.
-If you’ve already created them, now is a great time to return to your financial goals.
+When a big change takes place, it's often beneficial to take a step back.
+Sit on it before you spend it.
+Now, is a great time to return to your financial goals.
+(Don't have any?
+Now is a good time to start!)

 On a smaller scale, review your monthly budget.
-Increase spending limits where money was especially tight, and adjust your numbers as needed.
-Warning: don’t get carried away with unnecessary spending!
+Increase spending limits where money was especially tight (you did get a raise after all), and adjust your numbers as needed.
+Warning: Don’t get carried away with unnecessary spending!
 (See “What Not to Do” below.)

 2. Get Out of Debt